 Guided by Stanford's Principles of Ethical and Effective Service, students integrate rigorous coursework with real-world experience and reflection, and work with renowned faculty across disciplines to address complex social problems.
 Opportunities are designed to be beneficial for both the students and the organizations.

 Cardinal Service programs

 Cardinal Quarter provides support for students to pursue full-time, quarter-long service experiences.
 Students are awarded stipends by Stanford University to cover living and transportation expenses.
 Most, but not all, students pursue these experiences in the summer.

 Many students self-design their service experiences by finding a suitable community partner to work with.
 Please complete this form to be included in our Cardinal Quarter Connections list.
 Interested students will be encouraged to contact you if they want to pursue the opportunity.
 In order to receive a fellowship award, the student will need to complete a fellowship application and provide more detailed information from the host organization and direct supervisor.

-For more information, contact Jon McConnell, the senior program director for Cardinal Quarter at the Haas Center for Public Service.
+For more information, contact Valerie Chow, the senior program director for Cardinal Quarter at the Haas Center for Public Service.

 A Cardinal Course engages students in projects and partnerships in the community that address social or environmental challenges.
 Cardinal Courses are designed produce reciprocal benefits for students, faculty, and community partners.

 If your organization could benefit from such a partnership, please contact Luke Terra, the director of community-engaged learning and research at the Haas Center for Public Service.